aprilbala/aprilbala.github.io/projects/funkollector.md

 Funkollector is an assignment that was done for my ICS 321 class, Database Systems I. The purpose of this assignment was to create a database management system (DBMS) web application.

+I chose to use this assignment
 At the time of this project, I had a growing collection of Funko Pops.
 Funko Pops are collectible vinyl figurines made by the [Funko](https://www.funko.com/) company.
+Over the years, I have accumulated over 20+ figurines.
+My collection continues to grow even more, since the company does

 Every couple of months, the company releases new figurines, as more gets released, so did my collect As a Funko Pop collector, over the years I have accumulated over 20+ figurines.

 This is why I chose to use this project as a way to keep track of my current collection and wishlist.